chinh1809z/Job-Level-Classification/README.md

 | Macro F1 | **0.668** |
 | Weighted F1 | **0.749** |

-Macro F1 is considered the primary metric because the dataset contains highly imbalanced career-level classes.
+**Macro F1** is treated as the primary metric because the dataset contains highly imbalanced career-level classes.

 ---

-# Key Takeaways
+## Key Takeaways

 This project demonstrates an end-to-end Machine Learning workflow: